Bosco Installation

 UCL_PROMPT source ~/bosco/bosco_setenv

-1. stop BOSCO:
+1. stop BOSCO: UCL_PROMPT bosco_stop

-1. remove the old BOSCO:
+1. remove the old BOSCO: UCL_PROMPT bosco_uninstall

-1. download and install the new BOSCO (see install section above) and re-add all the clusters in your setup: 1. for each installed cluster (the list is returned by =bosco_cluster --list=): 1. remove the cluster:
+1. download and install the new BOSCO (see install section above) and re-add all the clusters in your setup:

-1. add the cluster:
+1. remove the cluster: UCL_PROMPT bosco_cluster --remove username@mycluster-submit.mydomain.org1. add the cluster:

-UCL_PROMPT bosco_cluster --add username@mycluster-submit.mydomain.org queue
+UCL_PROMPT bosco_cluster --add username@mycluster-submit.mydomain.org queue1. start BOSCO:

 UCL_PROMPT bosco_start